Essex Summer School Mission statement and Key Principles

 An international reputation, over 50 years in the making.

-Operating since 1967, the SSDA Summer School has served as a connection between social science communities throughout the world.
+Since 1967, the SSDA Summer School has served as a connection between social science communities throughout the world.
 Each year, we receive over 500 students from all social science disciplines from over 40 countries seeking world-class instruction in social science research methods.
 Numerous alumni now hold academic positions throughout the world.
 Supervisors of postgraduate students in dozens of institutions routinely recommend the Essex SSDA Summer School as the premier methodology training experience for social science students.
 An Essex SSDA Summer School credential is recognised for its quality throughout the international academic social science community.

 Building skills for academic research.